rocsea0626/receipt_uploader/README.md

 ### Uploading of receipt
   - Endpoint: Handled by request of `POST /receipts`
   - Each original upload of receipts is stored under `receipts/config.UPLOADS_DIR/` folder, named as `username#uuid-without-dash.jpg`.
-  - Handler submits a resizing job to `resize_queue`.
+  - Handler submits a resizing job to `worker_pool`.

 ### Resizing of image
   - All images are named with uuid without "-" and resized images are suffixed by size, i.e., `4179e13020ad43bab4d8867338f0f048_small.jpg` and stored under `receipts/config.DIR_RESIZED/{username}` folder
   - Each original receipt is converted into 3 different sizes: small, medium and large.
   - Resized images are proportionally scaled to maintain original aspect ratio.
-  - Large number of requests: to prevent server being overwhelmed by large number of requests, a `resize_queue` with capacity defined in `constants.QUEUE_CAPACITY` keeps running continuously in background to process resizing jobs.
+  - Large number of requests: to prevent server being overwhelmed by large number of requests, a `worker_pool` with capacity defined in `constants.QUEUE_CAPACITY` keeps running continuously in background to process resizing jobs.
-  - Resizing timeout: to prevent resizing of one image blocking subsequent resizing jobs in the `resize_queue`, timeout is configured as `constants.RESIZE_TIMEOUT=2` for 2 seconds for each job.
+  - Resizing timeout: to prevent resizing of one image blocking subsequent resizing jobs in the `woker`, timeout is configured as `constants.RESIZE_TIMEOUT=2` for 2 seconds for each job.
   - All the original uploaded receipts will be kept in `config.UPLOADS_DIR`